 Most of the hacking process is automated.
-Hackers spread their strong virus or malicious by using specific weak secure points of a WordPress site.
+Hackers spread their strong virus or malicious by using specific weak points of a WordPress site.
 That is why attacks are almost done automatically.

 Hackers attack many sites by applying the automated process thus increasing their odds of success dramatically.

 WordPress security is all about proactivity.
 Proper security steps can completely help to prevent a site from being hacked.

 I have talked before many cases of hacking a WordPress website.
 So below are the main weak points that use hackers to attack.

 Sometimes your WordPress site can be hacked for the weak admin password.
 Hackers attempt to find the admin password to complete the hacking process.
 Once they find your password, they can access the admin area and can do unusual activities.
 So that you will totally lose your site data.
 Admin password hack means one kind of site owner transfer.

 How to fix: Do not use a weak password, instead use 10-15 character password combinations with the number, uppercase & lowercase.
 You can generate strong passwords from the Strong password generator tool.